-Lesson Title: Perimeter and area of a parallelogram Theme: Mensuration on Lesson Number: M2-L068 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the perimeter and area of a parallelogram.
-Preparation Draw and labe on the board. el the shape in Opening
+Lesson Title: Perimeter and area of a parallelogram Theme: Mensuration on Lesson Number: M2-L068 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils 🗟 Draw and labe el the shape in Opening will be able to calculate the perimeter on the board. and area of a parallelogram.